 Green

 Impact: Green represents nature and harmony.
-It can reduce anxiety and enhance creativity and balance among employees.
+It reduces anxiety and enhances creativity and balance—another example of color meaning in office design.

-Application: Perfect for collaborative spaces or lounges, promoting a relaxed and inclusive atmosphere.
+Application: Perfect for collaborative spaces or lounges, supporting innovative areas and reinforcing office color schemes for creativity.

 Yellow

 Impact: Yellow stimulates creativity and optimism.
-It can increase energy levels and foster a positive work environment.
+It increases energy levels and fosters a positive environment—highlighting using color in office design to spark imagination.

 Red